preetiag18/preetiag18/README.md

 - 📫 Reach me at **preetiag18@gmail.com** or at [LinkedIn](https://www.linkedin.com/in/preeti-ag/)

-- ⚡ Fun fact, I play badminton, bacause I am tall.
+- 🏐 🏸 I love to play Vollyball and badminton.